TrumanGIT/True-North/README.md

 [IMPORTANT INFO FOR NEW PLAYERS]

 NO STOCK GAME FOLDER!
-What does that mean?

-It means you need to have a clean install of skyrim already on your computer.
+What does that mean?: It means you need to have a clean install of skyrim already on your computer.

 A clean install means the game files haven’t been modified — for example, no SKSE, Engine Fixes, or ENB files added.
 However, ESPs cleaned with SSEEdit are perfectly fine. thanks to root buidler I left out a stockgame folder to save space  and to provide support for users who bought skyrim of gog or other locations.
 MO2 should automatically detect your copy of skyrim but if it does not you might have to point it to your skyrim.exe manually.

 Steam version is prefferable The GOG version has not been tested and may not be work im not sure.

-Widescreens not currently supported.
-Controller and gamepad support work fine.
+Widescreens have not been tested and are not supported currently.
+Controller and gamepad should work fine.

 Anniversary Edition content is required.

 After Wabbajack finishes installing, delete all files in the Downloads folder to free up space (over 50GB).

-The list automatically configures itself — no manual setup is needed after installation.
+The list automatically configures itself — no manual setup is needed in game.

 Recommended tweaks:
 Rebind the Power Attack key (default: V) via the BFCO MCM menu.
 On starting a new game, the world begins at a random point in the seasonal cycle (it might be winter or summer).